Ore localization of amenable monoid actions and applications towards entropy $-$ addition formulas and the bridge theorem: Ore localization of actions on discrete Abelian groups

 where $\frak X$ is the direct system of Definition~\ref{def_x_star}.
-We do not give the details about this last isomorphism as we will be much more explicit in \S\ref{categorical_coloc_subs}, when describing the Ore colocalization $\rre(S,\CompS)\to \rre(G,\CompS)$ as a right Kan extension.
+We omit the details about this isomorphism as we will be much more explicit in \S\ref{categorical_coloc_subs}, when describing the Ore colocalization $\rre(S,\CompS)\to \rre(G,\CompS)$ as a right Kan extension.